dashersw/cote/README.md

 ## Using centralized discovery tools

-cote is built to be zero-configuration, and relies on IP broadcast/multicast to work.
-However, as of 2017, cloud providers don't support this functionality out of the box.
-In these cases, one can use Docker Cloud and its Weave network integration.
-However, Docker Cloud may not be suitable for everyone, due to varying reasons.
+cote is built to be zero-configuration, and relies on IP broadcast/multicast to work. cloud providers don't support this functionality (and they won't) out of the box.
+In these cases, one can use the Weave network overlay integration.
+However, this may not be suitable for everyone, due to varying reasons.

 ### Welcome redis

-In these cases, in order to let cote work, we developed a plugin mechanism to accomodate different solutions that can serve as the automated service discovery tool.
+In these cases, in order to let cote work, we developed a plugin mechanism to accommodate different solutions that can serve as the automated service discovery tool.
 Currently, redis is supported out of the box, and cote makes use of the [node_redis](https://github.com/NodeRedis/node_redis) library, in case you want to use redis as the central discovery tool.
 If you need to use anything other than redis, please open
 [a new issue](https://github.com/dashersw/cote/issues/new) and we may be able to help.

+You should also set `DISCOVERY_HOSTNAME` to the **IP address** of the container/instance since it defaults to machine's hostname which in most cloud/docker setups is not routable.

 ### Configuring redis